HEAT EXCHANGERS and COOLING SYSTEMS

 Mixed Air/Fresh Air Cooling

-Mixed air cooling is used when minor cooling is required occasionally, or in cases where cooler partial air flows are already available in the facility.
+When a facility needs occasional minor cooling or has cooler partial air flows available, it uses mixed air cooling.
 The mixed air is drawn into the mixing section by temperature-controlled flaps or by axial fans.
 Structural costs are much lower compared to other cooling systems.
 However, since this increases the volumetric air flow, the air pollution control equipment must be larger in scale.